-This Chicken and Broccoli Stir Fry is made with lemon honey flavor and comes together in just 30 minutes.
-Skip takeout and make this tastier and healthier version instead!
+This easy recipe for Chicken and Broccoli Stir Fry is a classic restaurant-style dish made with chicken breasts in a simple sauce with lemon honey flavor and paired with broccoli.
+This tasty dinner and comes together in just 30 minutes and is much healthier than take-out!

-Chicken and broccoli stir fry is a classic dish.
-We add our own fun twist and use fresh lemon and honey to create the freshest flavors.
+Chicken and broccoli stir fry is a classic Chinese-American dish.
+We add our own fun twist and use fresh lemon and honey to create fresh and healthy flavors.
 Danae from Recipe Runner here today with an easy and tasty weeknight dinner.
 Yes, we’re making our own takeout!

 Homemade takeout is better than anything you order at your favorite Asian restaurant.
 Now don’t get me wrong, I absolutely love eating the fried, crispy Chinese food as much as anyone.
 But, when you finish eating takeout you often don’t feel very good.
 So we created homemade versions of our favorite takeout dish.